garywei944/acad.garywei.dev/_posts/2022-04-06-ctf-hatmash.md

 layout: post
 title: "CTF Crypto Challenge Writeup: Cracking the Hatmash Hash Function with Matrix Operations"
 date: 2022-04-06
-description: |2-
+description: >-
-  What do you mean 	&quot;We think you spend too much time with matrices.	&quot;?
+  What do you mean &quot;We think you spend too much time with matrices.&quot;?
 It's just a hash function, jeez...
 tags:
   - crypto
   - UMassCTF